-The Washington Attorney General’s Office has a limited role with regard to firearms regulation in our state.
+The Washington Attorney General’s Office has a limited role with regard to Washington’s firearms laws.
 While we cannot interpret the firearms laws for you or give you legal advice, there are a few ways in which the Washington Attorney General’s Office is involved in this area of the law.

 In November 2018, the voters of Washington adopted Initiative 1639, which made a number of changes to Washington’s firearms laws.
 To facilitate a better understanding of what the new law does, and does not require, the Attorney General’s Office has developed a Frequently Asked Questions list that answers questions about the new law that have come to our attention.
 You can access the FAQs here

 On February 12, 2019, Attorney General Ferguson issued an open letter to Washington’s sheriffs and police chiefs regarding the enforcement and implementation of Initiative 1639.
 The letter can be accessed here.

 The Attorney General’s Office periodically reviews the laws of other states to determine whether those laws meet the requirements for Washington to recognize a concealed pistol license issued by those states.
 The Attorney General is required by law to publish a list of states that Washington has reciprocity with.
 That list is periodically updated and can be accessed here.